joedrago/node-crackers/TUTORIAL.md

 * `server.crackers` - The server manifest (unused unless you enable 'progress' support)
 * `updates.crackers` - Another manifest file, downloaded and used by the Updates UI

-_But ... how do I see my gallery?_ In its basic form, Crackers only requires a basic, static web server to work.
-Unfortunately, simply double clicking on `index.html` is going to work, as modern browsers won't let you read files next to the index when served directly from the disk.
+_But ... how do I see my gallery?_ In its basic form, Crackers only requires a static web server to work.
+Unfortunately, simply double clicking on `index.html` isn't going to work, as modern browsers won't let you read files next to the index when served directly from the disk.
 If you already have a favorite way to serve up a static directory, fire it up, point it at `comics`, and move onto the next section.

 Still here?
 Alright, since you already have node.js installed, let's use another really simple tool via `npm` to pull this off.
 Try these commands (Linux and OSX users should prefix all `npm install -g ____` commands with `sudo`):